 Garages and permanent outbuildings

 Repair category N/A

-Notes None.
+Notes N/A

-Outside areas and boundaries

-Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 2 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Some sections of the boundaries are weathered/damaged and future repairs will be required.